DEFRA/admin-prototype-kit/README.md

 ### Enabling the key

 By default when the kit is running anyone who knows the url can access the site and the pages within.
 If however you want to restrict access you simply need to create an [environment variable](https://en.wikipedia.org/wiki/Environment_variable) within the [OS](https://en.wikipedia.org/wiki/Operating_system) you're running the kit on.
-For example;

 ```bash
 export ACCESS_KEY='let-me-in'
 ```

 It must be named `ACCESS_KEY` and contain a value, however the value can be whatever you want.
-From then on whenever someone requests a page without supplying the access key they will instead see the [public/private.html.erb](https://github.com/EnvironmentAgency/admin-prototype-kit/tree/master/public) page.
+From then on whenever someone requests a page without supplying the access key they will instead see the [public/private.html.erb](https://github.com/DEFRA/admin-prototype-kit/tree/master/public) page.

 ### Providing the key